Plantronics Colorplus

 The Plantronics Colorplus is a graphics card for IBM PC computers, first sold in 1982.
-It is a superset of the then-current CGA standard, using the same monitor standard and providing the same pixel resolutions.
-It was produced by Frederick Electronics, of Frederick, Maryland.
+It implements a superset of the then-current CGA standard, using the same monitor standard (4-bit digital TTL RGBI monitor) and providing the same pixel resolutions.
+It was produced by Frederick Electronics (of Frederick, Maryland), a subsidiary of Plantronics since 1968, and sold by Plantronics' Enhanced Graphics Products division.